 Healing ourselves from the toxic belief of powerlessness is embracing our intrinsic influencing power.
 Not the power that comes from brutality, control or force, but rather the power that originates in the core of our being and compassionately connects us to the whole of all Creation.
 Healing the toxic belief of powerlessness is a self-determination & self-empowerment quest from… a 'I feel powerless' to a 'I am powerful'-attitude.

 Of all the core toxic beliefs, worthlessness runs the deepest and is the most destructive to our psyche.
-We are indoctronated and programmed to believe that we are unworthy from the time we were born.
+We are indoctrinated and programmed to believe that we are unworthy from the time we were born.
 So when we experience trauma, and we search internally for a belief that will make sense of the experience, unworthiness quickly answers the question, “Why did this happen to me?” with anything ranging from “I am a sinner” to “I am not worthy of being loved”.

-Of course, unworthiness is a false belief and therefore it must be exposed as such, in order to be released.
+Of course, unworthiness is a false belief and therefore it must be exposed as such, to be released.
 When it is dormant, there is no need to pay attention, but once it causes pain, we must do something about it.
 The 'emotional-pain' will not go away until the false belief of unworthiness is released and we stop seeking proof and recognition of our worth in the outside world.
 The world cannot give or take away our self-worth, because our worth is intrinsic and guaranteed.
-Authentic healing is attained, when we re-discover and claim our unconditional worth.
+Authentic healing is attained when we re-discover and claim our unconditional worth.

 Often, when we have a psyche wound, we are inclined to believe that someone has taken something from us.
 No matter how hard we try, it appears impossible to retrieve what has been “stolen”.
-This search keeps the wound acute - actually the belief that we have lost something and it must be retrieved - and effectively locks us into a vicious cycle of recurring hurt.
+This search keeps the wound acute - the belief that we have lost something and it must be retrieved - and effectively locks us into a vicious cycle of recurring hurt.

 Loss does not necessarily create a psyche wound.
-We all experience loss… loss of an aging parent or loss of a relationship, for example.
+We all experience loss… loss of an ageing parent or loss of a relationship, for example.
 Loss is part of the natural cycle of life.
 Grieving is a natural response to loss and grieving is the process of 'letting go'.
-However, when we do not let go, loss can turn into a psyche wound.
+However, when we do not let go, the loss can turn into a psyche wound.
 This occurs when a toxic belief is formed about the loss - for example - beliefs such as… “no one will ever love me again” or “everyone I care about leaves me”.
 Again, it is the toxic belief that creates the psyche wound and not the loss itself.

 When loss creates a psyche wound, we often close down and cut ourselves off from the very thing that could heal us.
 If we develop a toxic belief around losing love, we do not only block potential new relationships, we cut ourselves off from self-love and - ultimately - even Divine Love.
 In other words, we do to ourselves first, what we fear others might do to us.